arrikto/learn-kubeflow/docs/modules/instructor-led/index.md

 ![creating pipeline metrics](images/creating-pipeline-metrics.png){: style="display: block; margin: auto; width:80%"}

-Tag the cell with `pipeline-metircs` so Kale recognizes this cell when creating the Katib Job.
+Tag the cell with `pipeline-metrics` so Kale recognizes this cell when creating the Katib Job.
 When completed your cell should look like this.

 ![pipeline metrics xgb](images/pipeline-metrics-xgb.png){: style="display: block; margin: auto; width:80%"}